Search waiting | Matsusada Precision

 Beryllium-Window X-Ray Tube

-Beryllium-Window X-Ray Tube is an X-ray tube with beryllium (element symbol Be, atomic number 4) attached to the output portion of the X-ray.
+A Beryllium-Window X-Ray Tube is an X-ray tube with beryllium (element symbol Be, atomic number 4) attached to the output portion of the X-ray.
 X-ray tube voltage ranges from a few kilovolts to 80 kV, and is mainly used for X-ray analysis.
-They are about 2,000 dollars more expensive than ordinary X-ray tubes.
+They are generally more expensive than standard X-ray tubes due to the specialized window material.

 Rotating anode X-ray tube